opensanctions/site/_content/about.md

 ### Funding

-This project has received financial support from the German Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF) under the grant identifier ``01IS21S48``.
+From September 2021 to Feburary 2022, this project received financial support from the German Federal Ministry for Education and Research (Bundesministerium für Bildung und Forschung, BMBF) under the grant identifier ``01IS21S48``.
 The full responsibility for the content of this publication remains with its authors.

 <a href="https://www.softwaresysteme.pt-dlr.de/de/software-sprint.php">